ydydsnyd/mono/packages/replicache/doc/docs/strategies/row-version.md

 ## Client View Records

-A _Client View Record_ (CVR) captures minimal information about the state of the database at the time a Client View was generated.
+A _Client View Record_ (CVR) is a minimal representation of a Client View snapshot.
+In other words, it captures what data a Client Group had at a particular moment in time.

 In TypeScript, it might look like: